 As the blistering heat starts moving up the temperature scale, don't let fatigue get to you, stay fit with yoga in these months and let this ancient Indian science help you keep your cool too.

 The sweltering summer routine can play havoc with your fitness routine.
 The heat, the dust, the humidity make sure that you are sapped of all energy.
 Just the sheer thought of sweating it out in the gym becomes a low priority.
-On top of it, most swimming pools are crowded and might just miss the hygiene standard.
-So
+On top of it, most swimming pools are crowded and might just miss the hygiene standard

 And here we tell you not tell only how great yoga is for you, but how it benefits you to start a yoga programme in the summers.